* Harvey brings heavy rainfall, flooding to U.S. Gulf Coast

 * Rebels attack oil pipeline in Colombia

-* Operations in Libya still impacted by pipeline blockade
+* Operations in Libya still affected by pipeline blockade

-* WTI discount to Brent crude hits 2 year high
+* WTI discount to Brent hits two-year high

-* North Atlantic storms history: http://tmsnrt.rs/2gcckz5 (Adds analyst comment, WTI/Brent spread, updates prices)
+* North Atlantic storms history: http://tmsnrt.rs/2gcckz5 (Updates prices)

-Refinery shutdowns from the storm helped push U.S. gasoline prices to 2015 highs of $1.7799 per gallon on Monday, although they receded slightly to $1.7320 per gallon by 0138 GMT on Tuesday.
+The refinery closures helped push U.S. gasoline futures to a two-year high of $1.7799 per gallon on Monday, although they had receded to $1.7030 by 1158 GMT on Tuesday.

-U.S. West Texas Intermediate (WTI) crude futures rose 23 cents, or 0.5 percent, to $46.80 a barrel, after falling more than 2 percent in the previous session.
+U.S. West Texas Intermediate (WTI) crude edged down 5 cents to $46.52 a barrel, after falling more than 2 percent in the previous session.

-In Colombia, a bomb attack by leftist ELN rebel group has halted pumping operations along the country's second-largest oil pipeline, the 210,000 bpd Cano-Limon Covenas, sources from the military and state oil company Ecopetrol said.
+In Colombia, a bomb attack by the leftist ELN rebel group halted pumping operations along the country's second-largest oil pipeline, the 210,000-bpd Cano-Limon Covenas.